z3lx/waifu2x-tensorrt/README.md

 1. Download the precompiled binary:
    - Visit the [Releases](https://github.com/z3lx/waifu2x-tensorrt/releases) section of this repository
    - Download the precompiled binary for your operating system (only win64 currently)
-2. Download Models:
+2. Download the models:
    - In the same [Releases](https://github.com/z3lx/waifu2x-tensorrt/releases) section, download the models archive.
-3. Extract Files:
+3. Extract the files:
    - Extract the precompiled binary archive to a location of your choice.
    - Extract the models archive within the same folder as the precompiled binary.